wistia/wistia-open-docs/_posts/transcript-params.md

  container      | string  | The container ID where we will place the interactive transcript.
 Only useful for API embed. height         | integer | The height of the interactive transcript.
 Defaults to 200px if below the video, or the height of the video if on the side. collapseOnload | boolean | Determines whether the transcript starts out collapsed.
 Defaults to false. position       | string  | The grid location where the transcript should live.
-Can be above/below/left/right. width          | integer | The width of the interactive transcript.
+Can be above/below/left/right.
+Default is "below". width          | integer | The width of the interactive transcript.
 Defaults to the width of the embed if below the video, or 275px if on the side.

 Note that, for <span class="code">onloadCollapse</span> to work, <span class="code">canCollapse</span> must also be true.